 7.2.1.
 Semantic Modelling of Real-World Objects

 Real-world objects are represented by geographic features according to the definition in ISO 19109.
-Geographic features of the same type (e.g. buildings, roads) are modelled by corresponding feature types that are represented as classes in the Conceptual Model.
+Geographic features of the same type (e.g. buildings, roads) are modelled by corresponding feature types that are represented as classes in the Conceptual Model (CM).
 The objects within a 3D city model are instances of the different feature types.

 In order to distinguish and reference individual objects, each object has unique identifiers.
-In CityGML 3.0 each geographic feature has the mandatory featureID and an optional identifier property.
-The featureID is used to distinguish all objects and their possibly existing multiple versions of the same real-world object.
+In the CityGML 3.0 CM each geographic feature has the mandatory featureID and an optional identifier property.
+The featureID is used to distinguish all objects and their possible multiple versions of the same real-world object.
 The identifier is identical for all versions of the same real-world object and can be used to reference specific objects independent from their actual object version.
-The featureID must at least be unique within the same CityGML dataset, but it is generally recommended to use globally unique identifiers like UUID values or identifiers maintained by an organisation like a mapping agency.
-It is also recommended to provide globally unique and stable identifiers for the identifier attribute.
+The featureID must at least be unique within the same CityGML dataset, but it is generally recommended to use globally unique identifiers like UUID values or identifiers maintained by an organization such as a mapping agency.
+Providing globally unique and stable identifiers for the identifier attribute is recommended.
 This means these identifiers should remain stable over the lifetime of the real-world object.

 CityGML feature types typically have a number of spatial and non-spatial properties (also called attributes) as well as relationships with other feature or object types.
-Note that a single CityGML object can have different spatial representations at the same time, for example, different geometry objects representing the feature’s geometry in different levels of detail or as different spatial abstractions.
+Note that a single CityGML object can have different spatial representations at the same time: For example, different geometry objects representing the feature’s geometry in different levels of detail or as different spatial abstractions.

 Many attributes have simple, scalar values like a number or a character string.
 However, some attributes are complex, i.e. they do not just have a single property value.
 In CityGML the following types of complex attributes occur:

-qualified attribute values – e.g. a measure consists of the value and a reference to the unit of measure, or e.g. for relative and absolute height levels the reference level has to be named, too
+qualified attribute values: For example, a measure consists of the value and a reference to the unit of measure, or e.g. for relative and absolute height levels the reference level has to also be named.

-code list values for enumerative attributes; in addition to the value a link to the code list definition should be provided
+code list values for enumerative attributes: In addition to the value a link to the code list definition should be provided.

-attributes consisting of a tuple of different fields and values – e.g. addresses, space occupancy, and others
+attributes consisting of a tuple of different fields and values – e.g. addresses, space occupancy, and others.

-attribute value consisting of a list of numbers, for example, to represent coordinate lists or matrices
+Attribute value consisting of a list of numbers.
+For example, representing coordinate lists or matrices.

-In order to support history, CityGML 3.0 introduces bitemporal timestamps for all objects.
-Besides the attributes creationDate and terminationDate from CityGML 2.0, which refer to the time period in which a specific version of an object is an integral part of the 3D city model, all objects now can additionally have the attributes validFrom and validTo, which represent the lifespan a specific version of an object has in the real-world.
-With these two time intervals a CityGML dataset could be queried both for how did the city look alike at a specific point in time as well as how did the city model look at that time.
+In order to support history, CityGML 3.0 introduces bi-temporal timestamps for all objects.
+In CityGML 2.0 the attributes creationDate and terminationDate are supported.
+These refer to the time period in which a specific version of an object is an integral part of the 3D city model.
+In 3.0, all objects can now additionally have the attributes validFrom and validTo.
+These represent the lifespan a specific version of an object has in the real-world.
+Using these two time intervals a CityGML dataset could be queried both for how did the city look like at a specific point in time as well as how did the city model look at that time.

-The combination of the two types of feature identifiers explained above and bi-temporal timestamps allows that not only the current version of a 3D city model, but also its entire history can be represented in CityGML and possibly exchanged even within a single file.
+The combination of the two types of feature identifiers and bi-temporal timestamps enables encoding not only the current version of a 3D city model, but also the model’s entire history can be represented in CityGML and possibly exchanged within a single file.

 7.2.2.
-Class Hierachy and Inheritance of Properties and Relations
+Class Hierarchy and Inheritance of Properties and Relations